sap-tutorials/Tutorials/tutorials/cp-cf-fundamentals/cp-cf-fundamentals.md

 In Cloud Foundry, the *admin controlled* section above is accessible to both the cloud provider and the organization.

-This is done using two concepts: build packs, and services.
+This is done using two concepts: buildpacks, and services.

-A build pack defines a container for running an application.
-For example, one build pack might run a Java web application, another runs a Node.js application.
-[Cloud Foundry offers a number of standard build packs](https://docs.cloudfoundry.org/buildpacks/), and then there is a [GitHub repository with many others](https://github.com/cloudfoundry-community/cf-docs-contrib/wiki/Buildpacks#community-created) contributed as Open Source projects.
-Organizations can also create their own build packs, to add new languages, upgrade to the latest versions, or to create a set of standard authorized runtime containers vetted by IT.
+A buildpack defines a container for running an application.
+For example, one buildpack might run a Java web application, another runs a Node.js application.
+[Cloud Foundry offers a number of standard buildpacks](https://docs.cloudfoundry.org/buildpacks/), and then there is a [GitHub repository with many others](https://github.com/cloudfoundry-community/cf-docs-contrib/wiki/Buildpacks#community-created) contributed as Open Source projects.
+Organizations can also create their own buildpacks, to add new languages, upgrade to the latest versions, or to create a set of standard authorized runtime containers vetted by IT.

 A [Cloud Foundry service](https://docs.cloudfoundry.org/devguide/services/) is a software program, or set of programs, that are offered to all the different runtime environments.
 The most common service is a database (or some other persistent storage) which provides a common data storage location.
 Other services might include logging, messaging, or other tools common to multiple applications.